ditaa99/genLang/README.md

     pip install Flask
     ```

-4. Navigate to the frontend directory (if using React).
+4. Navigate to the frontend directory .

     ```bash
     cd ..